 - Provided the technology required to support extended work-from-home situations for office-based, non-data center employees.

-We will remain diligent, continue monitoring governmental and health authority guidelines on COVID-19, take additional actions, as circumstances may require, and notify customers and others, through standard means, of any material developments that affect them.
+We will remain diligent and take additional actions, as circumstances may require, and notify customers and others, through standard means, of any material developments that affect them.